loandre/loandre/README.md

 ## 🎯 Current Focus

+- 🧑‍💻 Currently a Frontend Engineer at Madgic and Mobile Developer at 704 Apps.
 - 💡 Software Engineering Postgraduate Student
-- 🧑‍💻 I'm actively working as a Frontend Engineer at Madgic
 - 📚 I’m currently learning Next.js and Typescript.

 ## 🎓 Background